 - Speed and efficiency.
 Skipping half of a sampling period avoids unnecessary fingerprint computation for chunks that would not be selected anyway. - Bounded sampling rate.
 The skip parameter limits the maximum sampling rate to 2/p.
-Adjusting p affects the upper bound on sampling rate, which directly determines processing cost. - Simpler computation.
+Adjusting p affects the upper bound on sampling rate, which directly also bounds the processing cost. - Simpler computation.
 In a client-server scenario, fingerprint computation is only required at the server.
 Clients can always determine where chunks start based on the generic markers.

-In prior work, SAMPLEBYTE was evaluated on a large set of traces from several enterprises and a university, using default chunk size of 32 bytes and sampling period of p = 32 [1].
+In prior work, SAMPLEBYTE was evaluated on a large set of traces from several enterprises and a university, using default chunk size of 32 bytes and sampling period of p=32 [1].
 Its performance was found to be satisfactory.
-We examine if SAMPLEBYTE performs equally well on aggregate traces from multiple users and under different parameters, such as a larger chunks size of 64 bytes, and longer sampling periods, such as 48, 64 or more.
+We examine whether SAMPLEBYTE performs equally well on aggregate traces from multiple users and under different parameters, such as larger chunks sizes (e.g. 64 bytes), and longer sampling periods, such as 48, 64 or more.